Graduation: What's Next?

 Find the perfect fit, and more information, at Jostens.com.
 Alumni who have purchased previous UNM rings may be able to exchange them for new rings at a special rate.
 Contact Jostens at 1-800-854-7464 for more information.

-The Thursday before the Winter and Spring graduations, we welcome new graduates to the UNM alumni family at the New Graduate Reception.
+The Thursday before the Winter and Spring graduations, we welcome new graduates to the UNM alumni family at the New Grad Bash.
 Along with wine, cheese and other finger foods, there is also live music and tons of door prizes.
 This event is a friendly way to become acquainted with other alumni and become a part of the group.

 Each year, UNM Golden Graduates – the class celebrating its 50th anniversary – are honored at The University of New Mexico Commencement.
 This special recognition began as a salute to alumni unable to participate in their own commencement ceremonies because of military service in WWII and the Korean Conflict.